dikortis/LetsTalkETC/Episodes/Episode_9.md

-they're not supported by external stimulus like people calling this the contracts then you would hope that they just run out of gas and tight uh-huh and
+they're not supported by external stimulus like people calling this the contracts then you would hope that they just run out of gas and tight and